Nakhon Nayok province: Local government

 As of 26 November 2019 there are: one Nakhon Nayok Provincial Administration Organisation (ongkan borihan suan changwat) and 6 municipal (thesaban) areas in the province.
 Nakhon Nayok has town (thesaban mueang) status.
 Further 5 subdistrict municipalities (thesaban tambon).
 The non-municipal areas are administered by 39 Subdistrict Administrative Organisations - SAO (ongkan borihan suan tambon).

+Healthcare

+Hospitals

+There are six hospitals in the province: